 - Preparing artifacts- CloudShell Colony pulls the artifacts making them available for your application’s scripts.

-- Deploying applications- Every application, on each compute instance that is ready, is deployed separately and in parallel to the other applications.
-For detailed information on the steps to the applications deployment, see Steps to Deploying Applications.
+- Deploying applications- Every application, on each compute instance that is ready, is individually deployed.
+Applications are deployed in parallel to each other.
+For detailed information on the steps to the application's deployment, see Steps to Deploying Applications.

-- Verifying sandbox- CloudShell Colony runs health checks, in parallel to starting all applications.
+- Verifying environment- CloudShell Colony runs health checks in parallel to starting all applications.
 The health checks wait for the infrastructure to stabilize and the application deployment to be verified.
 For details, see Application Scripts.

 Steps to Deploying Applications